Biden hosts climate meeting amid high gas price pressure

 Andrew Weaver, a University of Victoria climate scientist and former Canadian legislator, said Guterres’ equating the fossil fuel and tobacco industry “is a straight out comparison… “People haven’t been accountable for what I would are in some sense some very serious crimes against society.”

-But Stanford University climate scientist and environment program director Chris Field said Guterres’ call to action “was exactly right” but said, “we need to make sure that we don’t let the focus on fossil fuel companies as bad guys slow progress on solutions.”
+But Stanford University climate scientist and environment program director Chris Field said Guterres’ call to action “as exactly right” but said “we need to make sure that we don’t let the focus on fossil fuel companies as bad guys slow progress on solutions.”